Sergei Ivanov: Personal life

-Ivanov married in 1976 and has two children.
-His son, Sergei Sergeevich Ivanov (Сергей Сергеевич Иванов; born 23 October 1980) is a banker, graduated from the Moscow State Institute of International Relations with a degree in economics in 2001 and in finance in 2002, worked at the State Investment Corporation (Государственная инвестиционная корпорация) known as Gosinkor (Госинкор) under the Lieutenant Colonel of the Reserve KGB officer Vladimir Nikolaevich Kozhemyakin (Владимир Николаевич Кожемякин), and then, from 2003 to 2004, was both the chief expert on international projects at Gazprom and an assistant to Andrey Akimov who is chairman of the board of Gazprombank.
-He was a board member and vice president of Gazprombank from January 2005 to 2011, and, from April 2011 to March 2016, headed the board of SOGAZ, then headed the Wealth Management division as a Senior Vice President of Sberbank from 24 March 2016 until 13 March 2017 when he became the CEO of the Russian state-owned diamond mining company Alrosa.
-Sergei Sergeevich Ivanov was sanctioned by the U.S. in February 2022.
+His son, Sergei (born 23 October 1980), is a banker who graduated from the Moscow State Institute of International Relations with a degree in economics in 2001 and in finance in 2002; he worked at the State Investment Corporation under Vladimir Kozhemyakin, and then, from 2003 to 2004, was both the chief expert on international projects at Gazprom and an assistant to Andrey Akimov, who is chairman of the board of Gazprombank.
+He was a board member and vice president of Gazprombank from January 2005 to 2011, and, from April 2011 to March 2016, headed the board of SOGAZ, then headed the wealth management division as a senior vice president of Sberbank from 24 March 2016 until 13 March 2017, when he became the CEO of the Russian state-owned diamond mining company Alrosa.

-He is fluent in English and Swedish as well as speaking Norwegian, and some French.
-His hobbies include fishing, and reading detective novels in the original English.
-Ivanov supports CSKA Moscow, he can often be seen at PFC CSKA and PBC CSKA matches.
+Ivanov was fluent in English and Swedish as well as speaking Norwegian, and some French.
+His hobbies included fishing, and reading detective novels in the original English.
+Ivanov supported CSKA Moscow, he could often be seen at PFC CSKA and PBC CSKA matches.

 On 20 May 2005, a Volkswagen driven by Ivanov's eldest son, Alexander (1977–2014), struck and killed a 68-year-old woman, Svetlana Beridze, on a zebra crossing.
 Charges against him were, however, dropped.
 Alexander graduated with a degree in global economics from the Moscow State Institute of International Relations, and was deputy chairman of Vnesheconombank.
 He died on 3 November 2014 after drowning in the United Arab Emirates.

 Sanctions

-On 20 March 2014, the American Office of Foreign Assets Control (OFAC) announced that Ivanov and 19 other Russian oligarchs had been added to the Specially Designated Nationals List (SDN).

-On 24 February 2022, the United States announced new sanctions against Ivanov and his son Sergey in response to Russia's invasion of Ukraine.
+On 20 March 2014, the U.S. Office of Foreign Assets Control added Ivanov to the Specially Designated Nationals List.
+On 24 February 2022, following the start of the 2022 Russian invasion of Ukraine, the U.S. imposed new sanctions on Ivanov and his son Sergey.

+Death

+Ivanov died from pneumonia on 26 June 2026, at the age of 73.
+He was buried on 30 June at the Troyekurovskoye Cemetery in Moscow.
+His funeral was attended by high-ranking politicians such as Vladimir Putin, Dmitry Medvedev, Sergey Lavrov, Sergey Naryshkin, Dmitry Kozak and others.